Skip to main content

 It’s common for children to face challenges in school, whether academically or socially.
 Even bright students may have trouble with certain subjects at times.
 It’s also not unusual for kids to go through rough patches behaviorally.
 However, if your child consistently faces significant difficulties in certain areas, despite receiving extra support and accommodations, it might be worthwhile to consider a psychoeducational assessment.

-Consider getting an evaluation for your child if you’ve observed a decrease in their academic interest, they feel incapable at school, or they struggle with important intellectual, social, or behavioral skills for their age.
+Consider getting a psychoeducational assessment, which is a specialized form of psych evaluation, if you’ve observed a decrease in their academic interest, they feel incapable at school, or they struggle with important intellectual, social, or behavioral skills for their age.

 Remember, if your child exhibits disruptive behavior solely at school and not at home, it’s probable that it is a learning difficulty rather than a problem with their behavior.
 Many times, kids with undetected learning difficulties may exhibit disruptive behavior due to frustration or wanting to avoid appearing vulnerable to their peers.